Please click each image to view full size.

 The Excellence in Academic Libraries Award Program is a national award that recognizes an outstanding community college, college, and university library each year.
 This award recognizes the accomplishments of librarians and other library staff as they come together as members of a team to support the mission of their institution.
 The mission of Hudson County Community College is to provide high quality educational opportunities that promote student success and are accessible, comprehensive and learning centered.

-Thank you to Henry Scholder and the late Renee Fotouhi for the generous donation of this work.
+Thank you to the Carol Adler Revocable Trust for the generous donation of this work.

 Thomas McKean